 All three ISPs will get you the speeds you need, but some of their extra perks may entice you even more.
 AT&T is typically the lowest-priced option, and if you opt for its 10–100 Mbps plan, it connects you to the fastest speed—up to 100 Mbps—in your area.

 Frontier gives you a two-year price guarantee, so if you plan on calling the great state of Texas home for a while, there’s no need to worry about price hikes.
 And Suddenlink has a 30-day money-back guarantee, so you have a full month to put its service to the test—and say “no thanks” if it doesn’t meet your needs.

-Best ISPs for Customer Satisfaction in the DFW Area
+Best ISPs for overall customer satisfaction in the DFW area:

 Fastest Internet Service Providers in Dallas